Staying Alert And Helping You Avoid Trademark Solicitation Scams

 These are scams fishing for money through fraudulent services.
 It is important that you carefully investigate any notice or solicitation you receive through the mail to determine where it comes from before sending any money for renewal.

 If you have received a suspicious notification or solicitation, please contact our offices to determine if it is legitimate or a fraudulent attempt to take your money.
-Call us today.
+Call one of our intellectual property lawyers today.